MicrosoftDocs/appcenter-docs/docs/sdk/limitations.md

 ## React Native

-1. The React Native SDK does not support In-App-Updates through Distribution.
+1. The React Native SDK doesn't support In-App-Updates through Distribution.
 Instead, use the [CodePush service](https://microsoft.github.io/code-push/) to distribute application updates without creating a new build.

 ## Xamarin

 1. Crashes caused by `StackOverflowException` aren't reported.
 This is a limitation of the Xamarin runtime.
 2. You can't use most AppCenter SDK APIs in a Xamarin Forms application constructor if you want to use the previewer.
-The Xamarin previewer does not support native code.
+The Xamarin previewer doesn't support native code.
 3. You can't deploy an application using the AppCenter SDK to the Xamarin Live Player as the SDK contains native code.

 ## UWP, WPF, and WinForms